-The bill seeks to improve homeownership opportunities in Washington State by revising the statutes related to condominium construction.
+The bill seeks to improve homeownership opportunities in Washington State by revising the laws governing condominium construction.
 It amends several sections of the Revised Code of Washington (RCW), including RCW 64.90.670, 64.55.005, 64.90.675, and 64.55.010.
-Key provisions include the introduction of implied warranties for condominium units, ensuring that both units and common elements meet specific standards for their intended use.
-The bill differentiates between condominiums created before and after its effective date, establishing varying warranty requirements.
-It also clarifies the conditions under which these implied warranties can be excluded or modified, particularly for residential units, and specifies that certain regulations do not apply to accessory dwelling units organized as condominiums in common interest communities created after the bill's effective date.
+Key provisions include the introduction of implied warranties for condominium units, ensuring that both units and common elements are fit for their intended use and meet applicable standards.
+The bill also clarifies the conditions under which these warranties can be excluded or modified, particularly for residential units, and sets forth requirements for express warranties and insurance coverage for new condominiums.
+Additionally, it specifies that certain provisions do not apply to accessory dwelling units organized as condominiums in common interest communities created after the bill's effective date.

 Statutes affected: